turingschool/try-turing/a11y-single/welcome/index.md

 - No question is too small.
 No question is a bad question.
 Ask them!
 - We all benefit from each others ideas!
 Push yourself to share out and make sure you aren't sharing _so_ much that others don't have the space to do so.
+- You will probably leave today with more questions than answers!✨

 ### Online Session Norms